akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-**That Night**
+**The Night**

 The night smelled of damp earth and the last smoke from the banked hearth.
-Beatrice lay awake, listening to Harold’s uneven breathing from the next room.
+Beatrice lay awake, listening to Harold’s uneven breathing from the next room—a little improved on her first night back.
 Goosie had finally settled, a warm weight against her side.
 Her hand rested on the small knife the Queen had given her, hidden beneath her pillow.

 Then she heard it: a scuff of boots on the outer step.
 Too many boots.